yang/ghstack/README.md

 **How do I start a new feature?**  Just checkout master on a new branch, and start working on a fresh branch.

+**How do I merge a stack of PRs?**  Run `ghstack land PR_URL`.
+This treats PR_URL is the source of truth (does not consult your local repo).
+PR_URL can be any intermediate PR in a stack, and this will land up through that PR in the stack.

 **WARNING.**  You will NOT be able to merge these commits using the normal GitHub UI, as their branch bases won't be master.
-For the PyTorch repository, we have a special mechanism for landing diffs;
-if you need a way to land these commits on a regular GitHub repository, give a holler on issues and we'll add this functionality.

 ## Structure of submitted pull requests